Marrzz/helmes-fe/README.md

 ## Starting the application

-to start the local application run `npm -i` to install the dependencies and then `npm run dev` in the src folder.
+To start the local application run `npm -i` to install the dependencies and then `npm run dev` in the src folder.
 The app will start on port 5173.

+** You will need to create .env file and configure the BE application base path.
+If you are using base configuration for BE application then set VITE_BE_APPLICATION_URL to http://localhost:8080/api **